antonisdim/haystac/docs/index.rst

 Building a mitochondrial DNA database
 -------------------------------------

 When a user is providing a query about eukaryotes it is also possible to build a database with only mitochondrial genomes (by default whole genome assemblies will be fetched).
-In order to do that a user can specify the `--mtDNA` flag when running `rip database`.
+In order to do that a user can specify the `--mtDNA` flag when running `haystack database`.
 We strongly advise against having a mixed database of full eukaryotic genome assemblies for certain taxa and only mtDNA sequences for other taxa, as this will bias the identifications towards the taxa with full genome assemblies.

 Preparing a sample for analysis
 -------------------------------

 After our database is built we need to prepare our samples for analysis.
-In order to do that we are going to use the `sample` module of rip.
+In order to do that we are going to use the `sample` module of haystack.
 The input files can be SE, PE or collapsed reads.
 If the reads are collapsed they are going to be treated as SE reads.

 It is possible to trim sequencing adapters and collapse PE reads by specifying the relative flags, and it also possible to download samples from the SRA if an sra accession is provided.